Andrew McKeon, Executive Director

 Andrew has been an invited speaker at the UN, NASA’s Goddard Institute, NYU, Purdue University, and PwC.
 For five years he served on the board of TransitCenter, an NGO dedicated to sustainable transportation solutions.
 Andrew holds an MS in Mechanical Engineering and an MBA from Columbia University.

-Anna Ngai, Director of Program Administration
+Anna Ngai, Deputy Director

 Prior to joining RGGI, Inc., Anna managed administrative and communications projects at the Foreign Policy Association, a non-profit organization dedicated to helping the American public engage in global issues.